-Although the importance of improving acoustics in classrooms used by children with hearing problems is often recognized, there is often less understanding of the benefits for individuals with typical hearing, including
+Improving acoustics in classrooms used by children with hearing problems is important.
+There are also benefits for individuals in the classroom with typical hearing.
+Examples include the following individuals:

 Classroom noise includes any auditory disturbance that interferes with what a listener wants and/or needs to hear, including

 Audiologists, acoustical consultants, speech-language pathologists (SLPs), classroom teachers, teachers of the Deaf and hard of hearing, and administrators may work as a team to improve acoustical conditions in classrooms and other learning spaces.
 See the American Speech-Language-Hearing Association's (ASHA) Scope of Practice in Audiology (ASHA, 2018) and Scope of Practice in Speech-Language Pathology (ASHA, 2016b).

 Appropriate roles and responsibilities for audiologists in relation to classroom acoustics include the following:

 As indicated in the Code of Ethics (ASHA, 2016a), audiologists who work in this capacity should be specifically educated and appropriately trained to do so.